March 722 (Formula B) car-by-car histories

 'the Rick Shea Racing car'

 Vern Schuppan raced in the Players Canadian Formula Atlantic series in 1975 in a March 722 prepared by Rick Shea's Shea Racing.
 The car was yellow-and-white, in 73B (or 74B) bodywork, and ran as #11 with support from Rapid Movements.
 Later in the season, the car was raced by Shea himself at Brainerd in September.
 At the start of the 1976 season, Shea ran the car for Dave Walker.
 It was now described as a March "72-75" and was black, but still entered as #11.
 After Walker drove it in the first four races, it was later raced by Bob Beyea, Shea himself, and by Damien Magee at Trois-Rivières in September.
 The car was then sold to Frank Monise (Pasadena, CA), so is presumably the blue-and-white #25 March "75B" that he raced in southern Californian SCCA Nationals in 1977 and 1978.
 Advertised by Monise in September 1978 as a March "72 updated to 76" with "fresh CRW BDD".
-Subsequent history unknown.
+It was traded by Monise to Pierre Phillips in part-exchange on one of Rahal's Ralts in 1979.

 Driven by: Vern Schuppan, Rick Shea, Dave Walker, Bob Beyea, Damien Magee and Frank Monise.
 First race: Gimli (R3), 22 Jun 1975.
 Total of 17 recorded races.